STAY LIT. SUBSCRIBE TO OUR NEWSLETTER.

 Why seed to sale software isn’t enough

-While seed to sale software is an essential tool for any cannabis businesses, it leaves a lot to be desired for businesses seeking to optimize their performance and production goals.
+While seed to sale software is an essential tool for any cannabis business, it leaves much to be desired for companies seeking to optimize their performance and production goals.

 Seed to sale software was created to meet state and local requirements for the legal cannabis industry.
-While this type of software is commonly implemented for meeting regulatory compliance, it does not provide the comprehensive software solution that serious cultivators need to manage their inventory and cannabis operations.
+While this type is commonly implemented to meet regulatory compliance, it does not provide the comprehensive software solution that serious cultivators need to manage their inventory and maintain its accuracy.

 Cultivators Need More

-Cultivators need software that helps them grow better quality and higher yield crops, automate management to decrease labor costs, and manage their entire complex operation from one centralized place.
-Some seed to sale software is, unfortunately, not designed to perform all these functions.
+Cultivators need tech that helps them grow better quality and higher yield crops, automate management to decrease labor costs and manage their entire complex operation from one centralized place.
+Some types of cannabis software are, unfortunately, not designed to perform all these functions.

 Seed to sale software focuses on cannabis compliance and has its place in the marijuana industry.
 However, it is not enough for cultivators who want to manage their operations more efficiently and push for higher profit margins.
-Cultivation software, on the other hand, provides a more complete solution that addresses cultivators’ needs.
+Marijuana software, however, provides a complete solution that addresses cultivators’ needs.

-As long as your cultivation software can perform basic inventory management, compliance reporting and fully integrates with the state’s chosen track and traceability system, you won’t need to worry about any compliance issues.
+As long as your tech can perform real-time inventory management and compliance reporting and fully integrates with the state’s chosen cannabis track-and-trace software, you won’t need to worry about compliance issues.

-A general all-in-one software is not built with a strong focus on any one particular license type.
-Thus, the support and onboarding teams are also not specialized or experienced in any niche of the cannabis industry.
+General all-in-one software does not focus on a particular license type.
+Thus, customer support and onboarding aren’t specialized or experienced.
 Software must act as a streamlined cog in your operational machine.
-It must also run smoothly with minimal down time and headaches.
-And it must address the challenges and goals your business has to improve and grow operations.
+It must also run smoothly with minimal downtime and headaches.
+And it must address your business’s challenges and goals to improve and grow operations.

-When your team needs to troubleshoot, instant, qualified support from your software provider is extremely valuable.
-Large-scale organizations who routinely hire new employees and deal with turnover issues face challenges with training and bringing them team members in smoothly.
+When your team needs to troubleshoot, instant, qualified support from your provider is extremely valuable.
+Large-scale organizations that routinely hire new employees and deal with turnover issues face challenges with training and bringing their team members in smoothly.

-For cultivation teams, a technical partner that’s on hand to answer questions around optimizing processes and making the most of the software is critical.
-In addition, cultivation software providers understand the local state law and compliance requirements, as they apply to cultivators, incredibly well.
-When clarification is needed, a cultivation business can turn to their software partner versus hiring an expensive compliance specialist or consultant.
+A technical partner who answers questions about optimizing processes is critical for cultivation teams.
+In addition, these vendors understand the local state law and compliance requirements, as they apply to cultivators, incredibly well.
+When clarification is needed, a cultivation business can turn to its tech partner versus hiring an expensive compliance specialist or consultant.

 What is the best alternative to seed to sale software?

 Cultivation software is designed specifically for growers and managing cannabis plant inventory.
-Cultivation software includes all of the features that seed-to-sale software offers, plus additional features that support specific needs of a cultivation operation.
+It includes all of the features that seed-to-sale products offer, plus additional features that support the specific needs of a cultivation operation.
 These extra features include grow room automation, nutrient and water tracking, lighting schedules, root zone monitoring, and advanced team management tools.

 • Regulatory compliance